Vinko Puljić: Relations with Muslims

-Cardinal Puljić has said that before the war, relations with Muslims were very good, but that in recent times, the situation has somewhat deteriorated.
+Puljić has said that before the war, relations with Muslims were very good, but that in recent times, the situation has somewhat deteriorated.
 The first sign was the arrival of humanitarian aid from Arab countries.
 It was distributed only to Muslims, while at the same time it was prohibited to give it to Christians.
 In 2012, Cardinal Puljić warned about the spreading of Wahhabism in Southeastern Europe, especially in Bosnia and Herzegovina, stating that the state authorities are not capable of preventing it.
 At the same time he warned about the discrimination of Catholics in the Bosnian society, demanding equal treatment for Catholics in employment, education, and other areas.
 He confirmed that he will continue to try to establish a dialogue and peaceful coexistence between Christians and Muslims in Bosnia and Herzegovina, which was disrupted by the recent war in the country.